 Use this garlic butter to make garlic bread or use the butter on seafood, steaks, fish, or vegetables.

-To make a loaf of garlic bread, make half of the recipe and use more garlic if desired.
-See the instructions below the recipe.
+To make garlic bread with a loaf of French or Italian bread, use half of the butter and 2 cloves of crushed and minced garlic (or more).
+See the instructions for garlic bread below the recipe.

 Depending on how you plan to use the garlic butter, you might want to add other ingredients.
 Season the garlic butter with kosher salt and freshly ground black pepper or add chopped fresh herbs.
 Parsley, rosemary, and chives are good choices.